irods/irods_docs/docs/system_overview/configuration.md

     // This must be the same across all iRODS servers in a Zone.
     "server_port_range_end": 20199,

+    // (Optional)
+    // Defines server-side TLS configurations.
+Although the "tls" object itself is optional,
+    // all sub-properties are required if "tls" is defined.
+    "tls": {
+        // Absolute path to the file containing the server's certificate chain.
+        // The certificates must be in PEM format and must be sorted starting with the subject's
+        // certificate (actual client or server certificate), followed by intermediate CA certificates
+        // if applicable, and ending at the highest level (root) CA.
+        "certificate_chain_file": "",

+        // Absolute path to the file containing the private key corresponding to the server's
+        // certificate in the certificate chain file.
+        "certificate_key_file": "",

+        // Absolute path to the Diffie-Hellman parameter file.
+        "dh_params_file": ""
+    },

     // The authentication scheme used by the zone_user: native or pam_password.
     "zone_auth_scheme": "native",